How to: Create a Dashboard With Individual Search

 Configure the Decisions Component

-Next, we'll configure a Decisions component.
-This rule displays either the individual or global search options, and their respective dashboards.
-Which appears depends on the end-user's radio button section.
+Next, you’ll configure a Decisions component to display either the individual or global search options, and their respective dashboards.
+Which displays depends on the end-user's radio button section.

-1. Drag and drop a Decisions component onto your canvas.
-Place your Decisions component beneath your typeOfFilter Radio Buttons component.
+1. Drag and drop a Decisions component onto your canvas, placing it below your typeOfFilter Radio Buttons component.

-2. Enter ruleShowFilters in the Property ID and Canvas Label Text fields.
+2. In the Property ID and Canvas Label Text fields, enter ruleShowFilters.

 4. In the Inputs table, enter the following: